RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 - describe the theory of the components

 ## UART serial communication
+UART communication is a common form of data communication between electriconic devices.
+It communicated the data serially in the form of digital signals.
 ![UART Example- Schematic](images/uart_sample.png){width=80%}
+UART communication has some characteristics that need to be considered for implementation.
+The signal begins with start bit (in the form of a high signal), the next in the sequence comes the data bits, the number of data bits is configurable and is dependant on the parameterisation of the serial modules.
+After the data sequence is complete, UART protocol then instructs you to send a stop bit, which is again a high signal.

 ## Digital pattern generator

+Digital Pattern Generators are a common way of creating signal for testing.
+Theoretically the Pattern Generator should allow the user to output a configurable pattern.
+The pattern can take various shapes, including standard pulses or outputting larger bit patterns depending on the system configuration.

 ## Pulse-width modulation
+Pulse Width Moduation (PWM) is a type of digital signal that has many uses for real world applications.
+It is a way in which you can digitally control some analog devices.
 ![PWM Example - Schematic](images/PWM_Explained.png){width=80%}
+PWM funtions by switching between low and high signals to the requested amounts by the user.
+For each cycle, the signal will be high for the requested percentage.
+This is known as the Duty Cycle.

+$Period=\frac{1}{f}$
+$Period=T_{on}+T_{off}$
+$DutyCycle=\frac{T_{on}}{T_{on}+T_{off}}\times100$

 ## Pseudo-random number generator (LFSR)
+Linear Feedback Shift Registers is a configuration of registers used in conjunction with an XOR gate to create a function dependant on it's previous state.

 ![LFSR Exampled - Schematic](images/4bit_lfsr_xor.png){width=80%}

+By continually shifting to the right and going through the XOR gate, it generates a series of random numbers.

 The number of cycles until the pseudo random number generator repeats himself is:
   $number~of~cycles = 2^{n} -1$

 With $n$ as number of bits.
 General Description
 ===================